Kazeem Bolaji

-Kazeem Bolaji (born 13 December 2002) is a Nigerian professional footballer who plays as a left back for FC Spartak Trnava.
+Kazeem Bolaji Soliu (born 13 December 2002) is a Nigerian professional footballer who plays as a left-back for Slovak club FK Dukla Banská Bystrica.

 Club career

 FC Spartak Trnava

 Bolaji became FC Spartak Trnava player in February 2022, signing a three-and-a-half-year contract.

 Bolaji made his professional Fortuna Liga debut for Spartak Trnava against MFK Ružomberok on 20 March 2022, playing entire match.
+After frequent injuries, it was confirmed that Bolaji would be leaving Spartak Trnava on a free transfer.

+Dukla Banská Bystrica

+On 13 June 2025, it was announced that Bolaji had joined 2 tier Slovak side FK Dukla Banská Bystrica.